MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 ms.localizationpriority: high
 ---

-# Teams for VDI 2.0
+# New VDI solution for Teams

-VDI 2.0 is a new architecture for optimizing the delivery of multimedia workloads in virtual desktops.
+New VDI solution for Teams is a new architecture for optimizing the delivery of multimedia workloads in virtual desktops.

 ## Components